alexwlchan/backup-goodreads/README.rst

 backup-goodreads
 ================

-This is a Python script for backing up your shelves from Goodreads.
+This is a Python script for backing up your reviews from Goodreads.
 It mimics the `export function <https://www.goodreads.com/help/show/5-how-do-i-import-or-export-my-books>`_ provided by Goodreads, but in script form.